queeno/ps-app/README.md

 - Helm 3.0+
 - Kubernetes 1.16+
 - Google Cloud Build (for CI pipeline).
-  The [GitHub plugin](https://github.com/marketplace/google-cloud-build) has been used for development.
+  The [GitHub plugin](https://github.com/marketplace/google-cloud-build) has been used for development purposes.

 ## Quickstart